 That’s why we are going to go step by step so you can create your first Dashboard on Google Data Studio with the Facebook Ads connector we created at Porter Metrics.
 With our Facebook connector, we have helped +3.000 marketers to connect their Facebook Ads Data with Google Data Studio.

 Here are the steps we will follow:

-- Setting up a Google Data Studio account
+- Learn how to set up a Google Data Studio account

-- Exploring our Facebook Ads templates for Google Data Studio
+- Explore our Facebook Ads templates for Google Data Studio

 - Understanding Facebook Ads metrics